downshift-js/downshift/README.md

 ### default handlers

-- `ArrowDown`: moves the highlighted index down by 1.
-If this shift key is held when this event fires, the highlighted index will jump down 5 indices instead of 1.
+- `ArrowDown`: if menu is closed, opens it and moves the highlighted index to `defaultHighlightedIndex + 1`, if `defaultHighlightedIndex` is provided, or to the top-most item, if not.
+If menu is open, it moves the highlighted index down by 1.
+If the shift key is held when this event fires, the highlighted index will jump down 5 indices instead of 1.
 NOTE: if the current highlighed index is within the bottom 5 indices, the top-most index will be highlighted.)

-- `ArrowUp`: moves the highlighted index up by 1.
-If this shift key is held when this event fires, the highlighted index will jump up 5 indices instead of 1.
+- `ArrowUp`: if menu is closed, opens it and moves the highlighted index to `defaultHighlightedIndex - 1`, if `defaultHighlightedIndex` is provided, or to the bottom-most item, if not.
+If menu is open, moves the highlighted index up by 1.
+If the shift key is held when this event fires, the highlighted index will jump up 5 indices instead of 1.
 NOTE: if the current highlighed index is within the top 5 indices, the bottom-most index will be highlighted.)

+- `Home`: if menu is closed, it will not add any other behavior.
+If menu is open, the top-most index will get highlighted.

+- `End`: if menu is closed, it will not add any other behavior.
+If menu is open, the bottom-most index will get highlighted.

-- `Enter`: if the menu is open, select the currently highlighted item.
+- `Enter`: if the menu is open, selects the currently highlighted item.
 If the menu is open, the usual 'Enter' event is prevented by Downshift's default implicit enter handler; so, for example, a form submission event will not work as one might expect (though if the menu is closed the form submission will work normally).
 See below